 I’ve also come to realize that New Brunswick is a good location for biotech in Canada.
 Most of our initial clients are in the New England area; Massachusetts is a notable biotech hub.
 There are a number of medical and pharma companies there so being in New Brunswick works well for us from a logistics perspective.

 Brown: Without providing names I can say that we have clients (including one in New Brunswick) focused on cancer therapeutics, gene therapy, drug delivery, and interestingly, some making medical devices for wound care using chitosan to stop patient bleeding.
 Chitosan is a good haemostatic agent, so when it’s combined with other ingredients it can be put into a gel, foam or spray to be used on lacerations.
-It stops bleeding and forms a really strong clot within 30 seconds, sometimes even faster.
+It stops bleeding and forms a really strong clot within 30 seconds, sometimes faster.

 This also has important implications for the military.
 It can be hours before a wounded soldier on the front-line can be flown back to a proper medical center, and in that time they could bleed out.

 I didn’t know anyone in the bio sector when I moved back.
 One of the first meetings I had was with Meaghan Seagrave, BioNB’s Executive Director.
 She knows everyone and can connect you to all the right people.
-She knows where all the available lab spaces are, all the right professors at the Universities to speak to, etc. I was at a BioNB event when I met my co-founder, Brennan.
+She knows where all the available lab spaces are, the right professors at the Universities to speak to, etc. I was at a BioNB event when I met my co-founder, Brennan.
 I pitched my idea to small crowd and he was in the audience.

 We’ve also done a good portion of our research and development with CCNB at their Grand Falls campus.
 The Biorefinery Technology Scale-up Centre there is a huge resource for biotech companies, and a big asset for the province.
 Without their support and abilities we certainly wouldn’t be as far as we are today.

 Then you have the universities, specifically the University of New Brunswick (UNB) in both Fredericton and Saint John, and the University of Moncton.
 We have worked with the chemistry departments at all of those institutions for testing our chitosan.
 UNB Fredericton actually does much of our routine weekly testing.
-Without those departments we would be sending samples up to Ontario or into the US, which would be more costly and time consuming.
+Without those departments we would be sending samples up to Ontario or into the U.S., which would be more costly and time consuming.

 Brown: In the beginning it was tough to convince people that the biotech sector is well-suited for the province.
 New Brunswick has a lot of resources that make it well-suited for the biotech industry and I think it’s a good fit for helping the province’s overall economic picture.

-ONB: Exactly how competitive is your space?
+ONB: How competitive is your space?

 Brown: There is a wide range of chitosan types on the market, some are fairly low-tech and used for things like wastewater treatment and agriculture.
-Most of the companies producing that chitosan are in China and India and we decided not to compete with them in that field.
+Most companies producing that chitosan are in China and India and we decided not to compete with them in that field.
 We opted to specialize in high-end chitosan, so we’re mostly in competition with companies from several European countries.
 We feel we offer benefits they can’t because of our unique manufacturing approach.

-Brown: Take the risk.
-A lot of people have great ideas but just sit on them, and that’s too bad.
+Brown: A lot of people have great ideas but just sit on them, and that’s too bad.
 We’ve got innovative people here and if they just ran with their ideas I think we’d be surprised how many success stories we could have.
 I realize it’s a scary jump to make.
 It’s not easy to go from a steady full-time job to a startup with no security, but if you have a great idea, take the plunge.
 The resources are certainly here to help.

 When I speak to science students with entrepreneurial questions I tell them to focus on their idea and find a business partner.
 Scientists and engineers aren’t really business people, they need to find that business-oriented co-founder if they’re going to succeed at commercializing their ideas.